 8) Make It Blaze

-High performance, fast-loading websites earn more money than slow ones.
-It’s a fact that’s been proven time and time again.
+High-performance, fast-loading websites earn more money than slow ones.
+It’s a fact that’s been proven time and again.
 Google’s PageSpeed Insights tool offers some constructive ideas for improving site performance, and your web developer can probably speed things up for you if you make it a point of emphasis.

 9) Trust Symbols

 Logos or emblems associated with trusted entities – like the “Good Housekeeping” seal of approval, credit card logos, Better Business Bureau logos, etc. engender trust, and trust leads to increased conversion rates.

 While some symbols are more effective than others, any trust symbols you can add to your site to address concerns your customers may have about security, the quality of your products, etc. are generally very helpful.